umn-msi-lmnp/about/how_we_work.md

 - Timelines
 - Roles and responsibilities

+When does this happen?
+- Ideally an initial project meeting will occur before the sequencing experiment has started, this allows analysts to provide input on ideal numbers of biological replicates, sequencing design and more
+- Depending on other projects we have in the queue it may be a couple of months before we can schedule a project, so meeting early helps set expectations about when we can complete the work
+-
+Communication
+- Style and frequency of communication will vary by PI preference buy typically includes regular email updates and/or meetings, either in person or via Zoom

 TODO: communication style and frequency
 TODO: When we should talk?
 Before, during, after... (define all of those)